Category: News

 Sustainability initiatives help Hydro Ottawa secure another top spot on Canada’s Greenest Employers list

-Posted on by George stamatakos
+Posted on by theboss

 OTTAWA – Today, Hydro Ottawa Holding Inc. (Hydro Ottawa) celebrates its inclusion as one of Canada’s Greenest Employers.
 This accolade highlights Hydro Ottawa’s deeply rooted commitment to achieving net-zero operations by 2030 and its comprehensive approach to environmental responsibility.